abogoyavlensky/reitit-extras/README.md

 Once you decide to publish release you just need to bump version at deps.edn:

-`:aliases -> :build -> :exec-args -> :version -> "0.1.0`
+`:aliases -> :build -> :exec-args -> :version -> "0.1.1`

 and create a git tag with this version.
-There is a shortcut for this:
+There is a shortcut command for this:

 ```shell
 bb release